mattyoung101/tamara/papers/slides/progress_seminar.typ

 Programming hopefully finished _around_ February 2025, verification by April 2025.

-== Progress: Automatically triplicating a NOT gate and inserting a voter Original circuit:
+// TODO make this based on not_tmr.ys instead (it's currently based on not_triplicate.ys) == Progress: Automatically triplicating a NOT gate and inserting a voter Original circuit: